-Batman's origin story is fairly consistent throughout his various incarnations: at a young age, Bruce witnessed the murder of his parents, Thomas and Martha Wayne, during a mugging-gone-wrong, and afterwards dedicated his life to ridding his home, Gotham City, of the criminal element that stole their lives, dedicating himself to reaching the peak of physical and intellectual perfection, and donning a costume in the image of a bat to prey on the fears of superstitious criminals.
+Batman's origin story is fairly consistent throughout his various incarnations.
+At a young age, Bruce Wayne witnessed the murder of his parents, Thomas and Martha Wayne, during a mugging-gone-wrong.
+Afterwards, he dedicated his life to ridding his home, Gotham City, of the criminal element that stole their lives, devoting himself to reaching the peak of physical and intellectual perfection.
+He donned a costume in the image of a bat to prey on the fears of superstitious criminals.
 However, throughout the years, the Waynes' murderer has changed a few times.
 Originally, the Waynes were killed by a nameless, random thug, to represent the senseless nature of street crime.
-During 1948 it was revealed that the Waynes had been killed by a specific thug named Joseph Chill, who is later discovered to have been a mafia hitman paid to kill them.
-Tim Burton's 1989 movie interpretation then attributes this to Batman's arch-nemesis the Joker.
-In 2005's Batman Begins, the origin resets back to Joe Chill, this time a poverty-stricken man who is later repentant and then murdered to cover the crimes of mob boss Carmine Falcone, whom Chill was going to testify against.
+In 1948 it was revealed that the Waynes had been killed by a specific thug named Joseph Chill, who is later discovered to have been a mafia hitman paid to kill them.
+Tim Burton's 1989 movie interpretation then attributes the Waynes' murder to Batman's arch-nemesis the Joker.
+In 2005's Batman Begins, the origin resets back to Joe Chill, this time a poverty-stricken man who is later repentant.
+Joe is then murdered to cover the crimes of mob boss Carmine Falcone, against whom Chill was going to testify.
 Despite these divergences, there is a consensus that witnessing his parents' murders makes him resolve to devote his life to ending crime.

 Weight: 210 lbs.